BKimMD/CPRS-Assist/README.md

 00-SOCO-DOCUMENT-NO WORKLOAD is needed (Southern Colorado CBOCs).

-##Community Care Home Health Copier (for both Skilled/Unskilled)
+## Community Care Home Health Copier (for both Skilled/Unskilled)

 **Problem:** Community HH orders need to be reordered frequently and take up limited PACT time resources while requiring the same answers

-**A solution:** If order is unchanged, find previous HH order and copy/paste into new order
+**A solution:** If an order is unchanged, find previous HH order and copy/paste into new order

 **Details:** When activated-currently through the Menu from Ctrl + \` (key is